-- 1. If you have not already done so, stop all Websense services on the Policy Server machine (see Stopping and starting Websense services, page 314). - 2.
-Navigate to the Websense bin directory. - Windows: - C:\Program Files\Websense\bin - Linux - /opt/Websense/bin - 3.
+- 1. If you have not already done so, stop all Websense services on the Policy Server machine (see Stopping and starting Websense services, page 329). - 2.
+Navigate to the Websense bin directory (see Where is the Websense "bin" directory?, page 457). - 3.
 Locate the config.xml file, and then make a backup copy of the file in another directory. - 4.
 Open config.xml in a text editor and replace each instance of the old Policy Server IP address with the new one. - 5.
 When you are finished, save and close the file. - 6.
 In the bin directory, locate the websense.ini file, and then make a backup copy in another directory. - 7.
 Open websense.ini in a text editor and replace each instance of the old Policy Server IP address with the new one. - 8.
 When you are finished, save and close the file.